junidevs/AutocompleteCmp/README.md

 ## 🚀 Setup and Installation

-1. Customize `.env` to your preferences.
+1. Customize & create `.env` to your preferences.
 2. Install dependencies with `yarn install`.

 To start the project: